MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-walkthroughs/background-transfer-walkthrough.md

 ms.date: 03/18/2017
 ---

-# Walkthrough - Using Background Transfer Service and NSURLSession
+# Background Transfer and NSURLSession in Xamarin.iOS

-_In this walkthrough, we use the Background Transfer Service and NSURLSession API to kick off downloading a large image that continues to download when the app is in the background._

 A background transfer is initiated by configuring a background `NSURLSession` and enqueuing upload or download tasks.
 If tasks complete while the application is backgrounded, suspended, or terminated, iOS will notify the application by calling the completion handler in the application's *AppDelegate*.
 The following diagram demonstrates this in action: